 On June 20, 2018, the Company executed an Agency Agreement with Canaccord Genuity Corp. and closed on a private offering of its special warrants for aggregate gross proceeds of C\$13,037,859 (USD\$9,785,978).
 Pursuant to the offering, the Company issued 28,973,020 special warrants at a price of C\$0.45 (USD\$0.34) per special warrant.
 Each special warrant was automatically exercisable, for no additional consideration, into units of the Company on the earlier of: (i) the date that was five business days following the date on which the Company obtained a receipt from the applicable securities regulatory authorities in each of the jurisdictions in Canada in which the special warrants were sold for a final prospectus qualifying the distribution of the units, which was intended to be no later than November 30, 2018, and (ii) the date that was four months and one day after the completion of the Company's acquisition of all of the membership interests in Alternative Solutions, known as Oasis Cannabis.
-The Company allocated \$4,226,394 of the proceeds from the special warrants to the underlying stock, and \$5,559,584 of the value to the underlying warrants.
-The value of the warrants underlying the special warrants during the year ended May 31, 2019.
+The Company allocated \$4,226,394 of the proceeds from the sale of the special warrants to the underlying stock, and \$5,559,584 of the value to the underlying warrants.
+The value of the warrants underlying the special warrants was determined utilizing the Black-Scholes valuation model.
+The Company recorded a loss on currency conversion in the amount of \$403,588 in connection with the special warrants during the year ended May 31, 2019.